splunk/public-o11y-docs/sp-oncall/alerts/tips-tricks-multiple-escalation-policies.rst

 Scheduled Overrides are on an Escalation Policy basis, and you may request coverage for a single policy.
 When you schedule an override, Splunk On-Call will centralize and surface all the policies that would result in a page to you directly.
-If you don’t require coverage for a particular policy, simply don’t assign anyone to cover that specific policy, or assign it to yourself (original user) and VictorOps will continue to alert you.
+If you don't require coverage for a particular policy, don't assign anyone to cover that specific policy, or assign it to yourself (original user) and VictorOps will continue to alert you.